westerlymerlin/Oxide-PyMS/docs/host_commands.md

 # host\_commands

-Commands to the controller APIs
+Commands to the various controller APIs

 <a id="host_commands.requests"></a>